oracle/odpi/doc/src/public_functions/dpiContext.rst

     information.

     **majorVersion** [IN] -- the major version of the ODPI-C library that is being used by the application.
-This must match the major version of the ODPI-C library that is being linked to the application.
+This should always be the constant value DPI_MAJOR_VERSION defined in the dpi.h being used by the application.
+It must match the major version of the ODPI-C library that is being linked to the application.

     **minorVersion** [IN] -- the minor version of the ODPI-C library that is being used by the application.
-This must be less than or equal to the minor version of the ODPI-C library that is being linked to the application.
+This should always be the constant value DPI_MINOR_VERSION defined in the dpi.h being used by the application.
+It must be less than or equal to the minor version of the ODPI-C library that is being linked to the application.

     **context** [OUT] -- a pointer to a context handle which will be populated upon successful completion of this function.